MlungisiGumede/WamlySauceDemoMlungisiGumede/README.md

 -It is assumed that an extension for extensive E2E test can be implemented in the framework

-Executable Test cases for POC
+Executable Test cases for POC(High Priority TC) -CartTest.java
--CartTest.java
 -LockedUserTest.java
 -LoginTest.java
 -ProductSortTest.java

+To Be BeExeucted TCs(Medium Pirority TC) -ProblemUserTest.Java
+-PerformanceGlitchUserTest.Java
+-ErrorUserTest.java

 MlungisI Gumede:(+27)065 304 6956
 u19074362@tuks.co.za